15 High-Paying Trade Jobs That Don’t Require a Degree

 Pouring concrete and finishing it with textures and detailing can be an impressive job, combining physical labor and artistic talent.

-Those who work in this industry may do patios, driveways, and roads.
-Cement masons and concrete finishers will see some increase in jobs in the coming years, but the BLS pins that growth as slower than average.
+Those who work in this industry may install patios, driveways, and roads.
+Cement masons and concrete finishers will see some decline in job growth in the coming years.

 The good news is that you'll get on-the-job training with some vocational school opportunities.